Frequently Asked Questions

 7. What is Mukkutram?

-8. How Mukkutram functions in the body?
+8. How Mukkutram functions in body?

 One can easily understand that the Mukkutram function by the following stanza